collectivemedia/spark-ext/README.md

 [![Build Status](https://travis-ci.org/collectivemedia/spark-ext.svg?branch=master)](https://travis-ci.org/collectivemedia/spark-ext)

-Spark ML transformers, estimator, Spark SQL aggregations, etc that are missing in Apache Spark
+Spark ML transformers, estimator, Spark SQL aggregations, etc that are missing in Apache Spark.

+That's how we are doing [Audience Modeling](https://databricks.com/blog/2015/10/20/audience-modeling-with-spark-ml-pipelines.html) at Collective

 ## Where to get it